-Following the departure of Ricciardo to Renault, for 2019 Pierre is promoted to the 'big team', where he will partner Verstappen.
+Following the departure of Ricciardo to Renault, for 2019 Pierre was promoted to the 'big team', where he would partner Verstappen.

 Like the Dutch youngster, Pierre has a very high opinion of himself and his talent and is not known for his compromising nature.

-Aside from having to deal with a new engine partner, Messrs Horner and Marko could well find themselves having to deal with two warring teammates... and we all know how that worked out when Vettel was partnered with Mark Webber.
+Aside from having to deal with a new engine partner, we suggested that Messrs Horner and Marko could well find themselves having to deal with two warring teammates... and we all know how that worked out when Vettel was partnered with Mark Webber.